Dodge Nitro Insurance Rates

 Rates are averaged for all Dodge Nitro models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Increasing policy deductibles could save as much as $200 each year
+- Increasing deductibles could save up to $200 each year

-- 16 to 18-year-old drivers pay higher prices, with premiums being up to $337 per month if they have full coverage
+- Youthful drivers are expensive to insure, costing up to $337 per month if full coverage is included

 Rate Tables and Charts